Brad Davis (basketball): College career

 Davis accepted a basketball scholarship from the University of Maryland, to play under head coach Lefty Driesell.
 As a freshman, he was named the starter at point guard, playing alongside guard John Lucas, while averaging 12.6 points, 4.6 assists and 3.3 rebounds.

 As a junior, he averaged 12.4 points, 4.9 assists, 3.5 rebounds and 0.9 steals.
-He declared for the NBA Draft after the season, finishing with an average of 12.2 points and 5.1 assists per game during his three-year stint in college.
+He declared for the NBA draft after the season, finishing with an average of 12.2 points and 5.1 assists per game during his three-year stint in college.

 Professional career

-Davis was selected by the Los Angeles Lakers in the first round (15th pick overall) of the 1977 NBA Draft.
+Davis was selected by the Los Angeles Lakers in the first round (15th pick overall) of the 1977 NBA draft.
 As a rookie, he missed eight weeks with a broken hand and was passed on the depth chart by fellow rookie Norm Nixon.
 In his second season, he was waived after 10 games on October 27, 1978.

 In 1978, he played with the Montana Sky of the Western Basketball Association.
 Although he was a teammate of Cazzie Russell, the squad finished in last place.

 On February 12, 1979, he signed as a free agent with the Indiana Pacers, to provide depth after Kevin Stacom was traded.
 He was released eighteen games into the 1979–80 season on October 20.
-In 1979, he signed with the Anchorage Northern Knights of the Continental Basketball Association, where he helped them win the league championship.
+In 1979, he signed with the Anchorage Northern Knights of the Continental Basketball Association (CBA), where he helped them win the league championship.
+He was selected as the CBA Newcomer of the Year and named to the All-CBA Second Team in 1980.

 On February 29, 1980, he was signed as a free agent by the Utah Jazz.
 The coaching staff didn't feel that he was going to make the team, so the organization gave the Pistons permission to invite Davis to their camp, by making him a free agent.

 On April 24, 1980, he was invited to a two-day tryout camp by the Detroit Pistons.
 On July 11, he signed a free agent contract with the Detroit Pistons.
 He was cut on October 8.
 He played with the Anchorage Northern Knights of the Continental Basketball Association during the 1979–80 basketball season.